Famous alto singers ( Top 12 )

 9. Brandy ( Contralto – Mezzo Soprano 3 Octaves G2- E6 )

-Brandy Norwood was born in 1979 in a family where there were several singers, which influenced her trough her childhood to becoming a famous and very successful singer.
+Brandy Norwood was born in 1979 in a family where there were several singers, which influenced her through her childhood to become a famous and very successful singer.
 She became famous in 1994 with her hit album named Brandy which sold over 6 million copies.
-Although some would argue if Brandy is a true alto singer as some consider her voice to be Mezzo-Soprano, her vocal range is around the region of an alto singer which is 3 octaves and 5 semitones, somewhere between G2-E6.
+Although some would argue that Brandy is a true alto singer as some consider her voice to be Mezzo-Soprano, her vocal range is around the region of an alto singer which is 3 octaves and 5 semitones, somewhere between G2-E6.

 10. Chaka Khan ( Contralto – Mezzo-Soprano 3 Octaves B2-E6 )